Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- handle the chat room creation when client wants to join to an unexisting chat room

 ## Todo

+- Handle the case when we try to send a message to an unexisting chat room
+- There seems that we have some flacky tests for "other clients" scenarios
 - Handle invalid client messages
 - Try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)